myersm0/CorticalParcels.jl/README.md

 Parcel(hem, [5, 6, 7])       # create a parcel with 3 vertices within the same space as `hem`
 ```

-A `Parcellation` can be initialized in several ways, such as:
+A `HemisphericParcellation` can be initialized in several ways, such as:
 ```
-hem = Hemisphere(32492) # create a Hemisphere of 39492 vertices that will define the space Parcellation{Int}(hem)  # create an empty parcellation within that space
+hem = Hemisphere(32492)            # create a Hemisphere of 39492 vertices
+HemisphericParcellation{Int}(hem)  # create an empty parcellation within that space

 # as above, but this time fill the space with 10 randomly assigned parcels
-Parcellation{Int}(hem, rand(1:10, 32492))
+HemisphericParcellation{Int}(hem, rand(1:10, 32492))
 ```

 The above examples use `Int` as the initialization parameter, and this defines the type of key that will be assigned to each parcel.
 Any type should be usable, however, provided that its `typemax` can represent the largest value you anticipate needing to store.
 You could use `String` keys, for example, if you want to provide descriptive labels for your parcels and index them in that way.

 ### Accessors
-`unassigned(px::Parcellation)` may be used to dynamically determine the elements in the vector space that are not assigned to any parcel.
+`unassigned(px::HemisphericParcellation)` may be used to dynamically determine the elements in the vector space that are not assigned to any parcel.

-`vec(px::Parcellation)` will reduce the parcellation to a single `Vector{T}`.
+`vec(px::AbstractParcellation)` will reduce the parcellation to a single `Vector{T}`.
 If you constructed `px` from a `Vector{T}` (and have not changed any of its elements), this operation should return that same vector.

-More details and a demo coming soon.

 [![Build Status](https://github.com/myersm0/CorticalParcels.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/myersm0/CorticalParcels.jl/actions/workflows/CI.yml?query=branch%3Amain)